-<>< 135639005 |Oral form albuterol (product)| :
+<<< 135639005 |Oral form albuterol (product)| :

-The sections of the SNOMED CT International Drug Concept Model dealing with Grouper, Virtual Medicinal Product (VMP), and Virtual Medicinal Product Form (VMPF) concepts in the Pharmaceutical / biological product hierarchy did not affect the concrete domain work as these concepts do not include product strength as a part of their FSN.
-However, correcting issues with these concepts will have downstream effects on the modelling of concepts.
+The sections of the SNOMED CT International Drug Concept Model dealing with Grouper, Virtual Medicinal Product (VMP), and Virtual Medicinal Product Form (VMPF) concepts in the Pharmaceutical / biological product hierarchy did not affect our concrete domain work as these concepts do not include product strength as a part of their FSN.
+However, correcting issues with these concepts will have downstream effects on the modelling of the concepts we made modified.

 The section that was most relevant to the concrete domain work was the Virtual Clinical Drug model.
-The main differences between the approaches are:
+The main differences between our approaches are:

-- Strength is not represented as a number in the SNOMED CT International model, but as a conceptid that is a representation of that number. - The SNOMED CT International model currently has no way to represent ranges of strength (for example radiopharmaceuticals). - The SNOMED CT International model separates out numerator and denominator for both strength and units whereas this model normalized the strength.
+- Strength is not represented as a number in the SNOMED CT International model, but as a conceptid that is a representation of that number. - The SNOMED CT International model currently has no way to represent ranges of strength (for example radiopharmaceuticals). - The SNOMED CT International model separates out numerator and denominator for both strength and units whereas we chose to normalize the strength.

-After the testing of concrete domains using the pharmacy model, concepts in findings, procedures and observables were reviewed to determine the feasibility of applying concrete domains to concepts in those hierarchies as well.
-3668 concepts were identified that may potentially benefit from the use of concrete domains in these hierarchies.
+After the testing of concrete domains using the pharmacy model we reviewed concepts in findings, procedures and observables to determine the feasibility of applying concrete domains to concepts in those hierarchies as well.
+We identified 3668 concepts that may potentially benefit from the use of concrete domains in these hierarchies.